≪ Go to our review of Rain Jackets - Men's

 This rain shell made from Gore-Tex Paclite borders on a hardshell jacket; this gives it added versatility and durability.
 It excels at backpacking, hiking, alpine climbing, and skiing.
 We LOVE its hood design, which offers some of the best peripheral vision of any jacket in our review.
 Its only slightly limiting factor is it doesn't fit over a helmet very well.

 At $200, this hardshell-esque rain jacket is a great deal in large part because it costs half the price of most 3-layer Gore-tex hardshells.
-Though it is pricey when compared to other rain jackets, especially coated non this product is more breathable and will last longer.
-We think it is worth the price if it meets your needs.
+Though it is pricey when compared to other rain jackets, this product is more breathable and will last longer.
+It is worth the price if it meets your needs.

 — Ian Nicholson